fly2abhishek/cs-study/session-01/slides.md

 #### N could be the actual input, or the size of the input
-Both of these functions have O(n) runtime, even though one takes an integer as its input and the other takes an array:
+Both of these functions have $O(n)$ runtime, even though one takes an integer as its input and the other takes an array:

 ```
   function sayHiNTimes(n) {